kframework/c-semantics/INSTALL.md

 Please let us know if these instructions are insufficient or if you needed to do any installation steps not listed explicitly.

-We recommend using Linux or OSX on a computer with at least a GB of memory.
+We recommend using Linux or OSX on a computer with at least 1 GB of memory.

 On Ubuntu, if the K Framework has already been installed (from here:
 <https://github.com/kframework/k/releases/tag/latest>), the